-- It consists 1st dorsal fins, Second dorsal fin, caudal fin, anal fin, and paired fins (anterior pair pectoral fins and posterior-lateral pelvic fins).
+- It consists 1st dorsal fins, a Second dorsal fin, a caudal fin, an anal fin, and paired fins (anterior pair pectoral fins and posterior-lateral pelvic fins).

 - The pelvic fins are simple but in males, the inner margin of the pelvic fins bears a pair of rod-shaped copulatory organs called clasper or myxipterygium.
 The claspers are the intermittent organs that introduce sperm into the female genital tract.

 - The fins propel the body in a forwarding direction during swimming

 External Gill slits: Anterior to each pectoral fin, on either side of the body vertically elongated external gill slits or branchial clefts are present in a series of 1 to 5.
 They are the main respiratory organs.

 Cloacal Aperture: Cloacal aperture is found in the tail region, between two Pelvic fins, it leads to a small chamber called the cloaca, which is the common exit for the digestive and urinogenital systems.

 Caudal Pits: These are found at the base of the caudal fin, the tail bears two shallow depressions, one dorsal and one ventral, known as caudal pits.
 Caudal pits are characteristic features of the genus Scoliodon.

 The digestive system of Scoliodon consists of the alimentary canal and associated glands